Article

 Additionally, the CVF model encourages leaders to think outside their dominant culture and borrow tactics from other culture types, resulting in a more diverse and inclusive approach to the workplace.

-Finally, the CVF tool helps teams assess the current culture while visually tracking their progression, leading to more productive and adaptable ways of working.
+Finally, the CVF tool helps teams assess the current culture while visually tracking their progression, leading to more productive and adaptable ways of working and organizational effectiveness.

 Conclusion